 When it comes to being able to afford your upcoming dental treatment, it’s likely you are looking at different ways to pay for your new smile.
 Whether through insurance or a financing plan, dental implants require higher upfront costs than a traditional bridge or dentures.
 Each step in the process incurs its own fee, and while most insurance companies do not pay for dental implants, certain aspects of your treatment may still be covered.
-At Bionica Dental Wellness, our team of expert professionals will work to help you save the most money while continuing to move along the path to a new and improved smile.
+At Bionica Dental Wellness of Delafield, our team of expert professionals will work to help you save the most money while continuing to move along the path to a new and improved smile.
 Contact us today to schedule an appointment or speak to a friendly staff member.

 Types of Dental Implants